DrShahinstein/botinstein/README.md

 ## Contributing

 Contributions are always welcome!
-Don't forget to open an issue for major changes.
+But if you want to make some major changes, you'd like to consider opening a new issue.
+And lastly, please don't forget to leave a star if you liked this project!

 ---